Baoliang93/DMM/README.md

 # Debiased Mapping for Full-Reference Image Quality Assessment

-This is the repository of paper [Debiased Mapping for Full-Reference Image Quality Assessment]([https://ieeexplore.ieee.org/abstract/document/10886996]).
+This is the repository of the paper [Debiased Mapping for Full-Reference Image Quality Assessment](https://ieeexplore.ieee.org/abstract/document/10886996).

 ### Highlights:
 * The perception bias of existing deep-feature based FR-IQA measures is explored, which may cause inferior performance on misaligned features and restored content.